interactivedatacomics/interactivedatacomics.github.io/InteractiveComicExamples.md

 [xkcd Click and Drag](https://xkcd.com/1110/) includes a panel showing big canvas for audience to explore.
 Although there's no fixed reading order, the landline works as a visual guide.

-[PoCom-UK-001](http://e-merl.com/pocom.html) by _Daniel Merlin Goodbrey_.
+[PoCom-UK-001](http://e-merl.com/pocom.htm) by _Daniel Merlin Goodbrey_.
 Many examples on E-merl.com don't show due to absence of Flash, [here](http://www.dsource.in/sites/default/files/course/latest-trends-sequential-storytelling/interactive-comics/hypercomics/images/Fig.09%20-%20PoCom-UK-001_hypercomic.gif) is a GIF overview of this example.
-The comic panels are presented by a flowchart-like structure and the story unfolds by following different tracks of the linked panels.
+In reference to the concept of hypertext fiction, where narrative is non-linear and non-hierarchical, hypercomics are a variation of comics that has truly embraced its digital medium, allowing multiple changeable paths within a fractured rhizomatic environment.

 ## Add new panels